William Lee Bergstrom: Death

-Bergstrom never recovered from his million dollar loss and committed suicide on February 4, 1985, by swallowing pills.
-The reason for his suicide remains unknown.
+Bergstrom never recovered from his million-dollar loss and committed suicide on February 4, 1985, by swallowing pills.
+Despite this, the reason for his suicide remains unknown.
 Friends and family believed that he was not broke at the time of his death and still had $647,000.

 His note suggested his suicide was triggered by a breakup with a man 10 years his junior.

 Legacy

 Bergstrom's story remains in Las Vegas lore and has inspired awards and prize giveaways throughout Las Vegas.